fmtr/amniotic/readme.md

 ### Adding Audio Files

-Amniotic uses multiple Channels you can mix together.
-Channel here doesn't mean speaker channel (e.g. left and right) but a certain theme of ambient sounds (e.g. Birdsong or Rain).
-Behind each channel is a directory on disk containing audio files for that theme.
+Amniotic uses multiple Themes you can mix together.
+Theme here doesn't mean speaker theme (e.g. left and right) but a certain theme of ambient sounds (e.g. Birdsong or Rain).
+Behind each theme is a directory on disk containing audio files for that theme.

 Since this version needs local audio files (steaming integration will need to wait for a later release), you'll need to put them on the target machine.
 The default path is `~/.local/share/amniotic` (which you can change in the config file, see below).

-A valid directory structure consists of subfolders representing ambient sound themes (Channels), each containing a flat set of individual audio files representing that theme.
+A valid directory structure consists of subfolders representing ambient sound themes (Themes), each containing a flat set of individual audio files representing that theme.
 Here's an example of what the structure should look like:

 - `~/.local/share/amniotic`